 Controls and moderation

-The casual tone of interoffice messaging, considered a strength, can also be its greatest weakness.
+The casual tone of interoffice messaging, sometimes considered a strength, can also be considered its greatest weakness.
 The heftiest challenge that messaging platforms create for IT teams is the lack of visibility and control on how information gets shared.
 These platforms make it easy to create groups, add users on the fly, and start conversations between closed groups.
-While this has its advantages, it could also easily lead to sensitive information being shared or discussed in an unauthorized manner.
+While this does have its advantages, it could also easily lead to sensitive information being shared or discussed in an unauthorised manner.
 Any user-generated content in a social setup also increases the probability of profanity or abusive material.
-Enterprises must look for platforms that provide fine-grained authorization and privileges, while also offering automation that flag profane or offensive content.
+Enterprises must look for platforms that provide fine-grained authorisation and privileges, while also offering automation tools that flag profane or offensive content.

 In conclusion, while there is little doubt that messaging is the path forward in terms of workplace communication, there is no "one size fits all" solution.
 Enterprises need to look at their own specific culture, their workforce's needs, and their top priorities when selecting a platform that will work best for them.